 Arduino Nano processor, along with another HC-05BT Bluetooth transceiver.
 There are several pushbuttons and joysticks, as well as an LCD display.
 The power for the remote is a USB power pack mounted on the back.
 The remote originally had a set of different joysticks as shown in the internal photo below, but these were changed over to PlayStation-style joysticks that self center as shown in the exterior photo.

 The head was the next part designed.
 The teeth are borrowed from another project on Thingiverse, but I designed the jaw mechanism as well as my own eye and eyelid movement mechanisms.
 The neck is controlled with three servos to allow tilt in all directions as well as rotation of the head.
-The eyes are 20mm acrylic doll eyes bought from a seller on ebay.
+The eyes are 20mm acrylic doll eyes.
 The speaker inside the head is connected to the BY8301 sound module.
 A couple magnets are used as the attachment points for the face and head.